BiDAlab/HuMIdb/README.md

 Figure 2.
 Full set of data generated during one of the HuMIdb task.

 #### HuMIdb STRUCTURE
 THe structure of HuMIDV is described in Figure 3; the data is stored in nested folders with the MAC number to identify each user´s folder.
 Inside the user´s folder, there are between 1 and 5 folders corresponding to the different sessions the user has completed and 3 CSV files with the Bluetooth, WiFi and GPS data signals acquired during the entire session.
-Finally, inside each session there are one folder for each task that contains all sensors captured during the task.
+Finally, in each session there are one folder for each task that contains all sensors captured during the task.

 ![](https://github.com/BiDAlab/HuMIdb/blob/master/Figure_3.png)
-Figure 2.
+Figure 3.
 Structure of the nested folders of HuMi database: User→ Sessions→ Tasks→ Sensors.

 #### FILES FORMAT
 + .txt files: it just contains two columns with the **{x̂, ŷ}** mouse coordinates.